 This paper presents the case for proactively developing a broad content strategy and architecture built upon a "content-capable" infrastructure.
 Optimizing operational efficiency, leveraging existing technology investments and investing in emerging business opportunities are among the many, often competing, demands on today's businesses.
-The teaming of the Sun ONE Content Services Platform with Vignette's Content Management and Portal Solutions presents an example that illustrates the benefits of an integrated architecture and advanced content management services.
+The teaming of the Sun ONE Content Services Platform with the Documentum enterprise content management (ECM) platform presents an example that illustrates the benefits of an integrated architecture and advanced content management services.